• The Packaging and Packaging Waste Regulation

 • All packaging placed on the EU market must be recyclable by 2030.
 The PPWR aims to create consistency in packaging recyclability through mandatory Design for Recycling (DfR) guidelines.
 These will include rules on label facestocks and adhesives, which can enable recycling of packaging made from materials like plastic, cardboard, and glass.

-• Packaging recyclability will be assessed at the level of the packaging unit based on the DfR criteria and will be expressed in performance grades A, B or C. In 2030, only packaging that is at least 70% recyclable by weight will be allowed on the EU market (see Annex II of the adopted PPWR text).
+• Packaging recyclability will be assessed at the level of the packaging unit based on the DfR criteria and will be expressed in performance grades A, B or C in terms of weighting.
+In 2030, only packaging that is at least 70% recyclable (grade C) by weight will be allowed on the EU market.
+More detail is exemplified in Annex II of the PPWR.

 Packaging and packaging waste regulation